Mokokchung: Suburbs

 Mokokchung lies at the centre of the urban areas of Mokokchung district, a series of settlements from Alichen in the south, through Mokokchung town up to Amenyong and Khensa in the North West; and from Mokokchung town through Fazl Ali College up to DEF colony in the North East.

 The trend of sub urbanization in Mokokchung (which had started in Western countries in the sixties) started in the eighties with the mushrooming of satellite towns like Yimyu and Marepkong.
 Today, the urban settlement has spilled outside the historical boundary of Mokokchung town.
-This trend has speeded up (since the late nineties) so much so that the erstwhile satellite town of Yimyu boomed and spread towards Mokokchung and became conjoined with it.
+This trend has speeded up (since the late 1990s) so much so that the erstwhile satellite town of Yimyu boomed and spread towards Mokokchung and became conjoined with it.
 Today it has become a ward of Mokokchung.
 As a result of this flight to the suburbs, population growth in Mokokchung town (the area under the municipality comprising the fifteen wards) has slowed down while the satellite towns are booming.

 So far the villages of Chuchuyimpang, Mokokchung Village, Khensa and Ungma have acquired urban characteristics and been engulfed by the urban spread of Mokokchung.
 Although not part of the municipality, they have become very much a part of Mokokchung and are confused by many tourists as being localities of the town.

 People are now living miles away from the main town in smaller suburbs as well as villages, who drive to work daily to the main town.